GLOBAL MARKETS-Wild week for markets set to end quietly

 * Oil rallies again after strong surge on Thursday

-* U.S. dollar rises on economic outlook as calm returns (Adds oil settlement prices)
+* U.S. dollar rises on economic outlook as calm returns (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, Aug 28 A volatile ride for global markets this week looked to end calmly on Friday even as lingering worries over Chinese economic growth and the Federal Reserve's plans to raise interest rates weighed on stocks, but oil rebounded sharply for a second day.
+NEW YORK, Aug 28 A volatile ride for global markets this week looked set to end with a whimper on Friday as lingering worries over Chinese economic growth and the Federal Reserve's plans to raise interest rates weighed on stocks, but oil rebounded sharply.

-U.S. crude jumped more than 6 percent as a rally in gasoline prices and air raids in Yemen made traders scramble to cover short positions.
-U.S. crude has gained about 16 percent in two sessions, the second-largest two-day rise in 25 years if the day's gains hold.
+U.S. crude jumped more than 6 percent as a rally in gasoline prices and air raids in Yemen prompted traders to scramble to cover short positions.
+U.S. crude has climbed about 16 percent in two sessions, for the second-largest two-day rise in 25 years if the day's gains hold.

 Fed officials who are most anxious to raise rates said during an annual global central bankers' conference in Jackson Hole, Wyoming that continued financial market turmoil may cause the U.S. central bank to delay tightening monetary policy beyond September.